Skip to Content

 So, how do you approach the topic?

 Starting a conversation about hearing loss can feel awkward, especially if your loved one has not acknowledged the issue themselves.
 It’s important to approach the subject in a non-judgmental, gentle way.
-They might already be aware of the problem and may be reluctant to talk about it due to feelings of embarrassment or fear of losing independence.

 Here’s how you can start the conversation: